Choosing the right turbine and electrical system components for best wind farm performance

 One of the main challenges in component selection is finding the right balance between CAPEX and energy yield.

-A higher-cost turbine or electrical configuration may be justified if it improves AEP, reduces losses or lowers LCOE over the project lifetime.
+A higher-cost turbine or electrical configuration may be justified if it improves AEP, reduces losses or contributes to a lower LCOE over the project lifetime.
 But higher production does not automatically mean higher profitability.
 Developers need to understand whether the additional yield compensates for the extra investment.

 This is why financial analysis in wind farm development should be connected to technical design from the beginning.
 Turbine models, layouts, cable routes and foundation choices should not be evaluated only as engineering decisions.
 They should be tested as business-case decisions.